 }

-List has a similar method.
+has a similar function.

 val x: Option[Int] = ???